seanwhs/Tutorials/NextJS/Greymatter-LMS/4-Progress-Transaction-Engine.md

 [Server recalculates hash to verify score was legitimately earned]
 ```

 For this tutorial, we'll implement the simpler, foundational defense layer that every plugin gets for free regardless of stakes: **enrollment verification inside a database transaction**.
 This guarantees a student can never have progress recorded for a course they were never enrolled in — a prerequisite check that must happen atomically alongside the actual progress write.
+This directly relies on the `Enrollment` model's `courseId` field and the `Progress` model's `lessonId` field, both of which are plain indexed strings referencing Sanity document IDs rather than true foreign keys into another Postgres table [1].

 ---